contains the active ingredient dosulepin (dothiepin) hydrochloride

 to store medicines.

-If your doctor tells you to stop taking Dosulepin Mylan or the expiry date has passed,
+If your doctor tells you to stop taking Dosulepin Mylan, or your medicine has passed

 What it looks like